MoserMichael/jscriptparse/PYXTUT.md

 ### <a id='s-1-2-5' />Statements

-You can do the same thing differently
+You can do the same thing differently, this time less magic is involved:

 lets print out all numbers between one and one hundred in a differnt way